ARC-OPT/Documentation/tutorials/acc_hybrid_robot.md

 cd build/tutorials/rh5v2
 ./rh5v2_hybrid
 ```
 The example shows velocity-based WBC on a hybrid dual-arm robot (fixed base).
 The outputs are the actuator velocities that comply with the given task space velocities.
-In contrast to the previous example, the solution respects the internal closed-loop mechanisms of the RH5v2 robot and is mapped directly to actuation space (see the respective [paper](https://arc-opt.github.io/Documentation/publications/icra_2022/index.html) for more details.
+In contrast to the previous example, the solution respects the internal closed-loop mechanisms of the RH5v2 robot and is mapped directly to actuation space (see this [paper](https://arc-opt.github.io/Documentation/publications/icra_2022/index.html) for more details).

 [[Previous Tutorial]](https://arc-opt.github.io/Documentation/tutorials/acc_serial_robot.html)[[Back to Main Page]](https://arc-opt.github.io/Documentation)[[Next Tutorial]](https://arc-opt.github.io/Documentation/tutorials/ros2_introduction.html)